datastaxdevs/workshop-spring-stargate/README.md

 ## 3. Create Astra Token

-To interact with our new created database with some code we need to create credentials.
+To interact with our new created database through code and programming we need to create some credentials.

 ✅ **Step 3a: Generate Token**